Take a sneak peek at the new NIST.gov and let us know what you think!

 The USNWG works through in-person meetings, conference calls, and email.
 The USNWG is currently accomplishing its goals through two subcommittees; one will work to simultaneously develop equipment standards and test procedures and a second will develop fuel specification requirements.

 Related LinksU.S.
 National Work Group GuidelinesU.S.
 National Work Group Agenda Submission FormDeveloping Commercial Hydrogen Measurement StandardsDevelopment of International StandardsAlternative Test Methods Work Group Meeting

-The 101st National Conference on Weights and Measures (NCWM) Annual Meeting will be held July 23-28, 2016 in Denver, CO.
-Two proposals to modify NIST Handbook 44 Section 3.39 Hydrogen Gas-Measuring Devices-Tentative Code are voting items on NCWM Specifications and Tolerances (S&T) Committee agenda.
-S&T Item 339-1 is a proposal to recognize that required information on sealable metrological parameters may also be made available in an electronic format on Category 3 devices.
-S&T Item 339-2 widens the current hydrogen code accuracy tolerances of 1.5 % acceptance to 5.0 % and the current maintenance tolerance of 2.0 % to 7.0 %.
+The 101st National Conference on Weights and Measures (NCWM) Annual Meeting met July 23-28, 2016 in Denver, CO.
+Two proposals to modify NIST Handbook 44 Section 3.39 Hydrogen Gas-Measuring Devices-Tentative Code on the NCWM Specifications and Tolerances (S&T) Committee agenda were adopted.
+The hydrogen gas devices code will be modified to recognize that required information on sealable metrological parameters may also be made available in an electronic format on Category 3 devices.
+A modified version of S&T Item 339-2 widens the current hydrogen code accuracy tolerances of 1.5 % acceptance to 5.0 % and the current maintenance tolerance of 2.0 % to 7.0 %.
 The code will have only one accuracy class designated as Accuracy Class 7.0.
 The adopted changes to the hydrogen code will appear in the 2017 edition of NIST Handbook 44.